vemmolinas/vemmolinas/README.md

 <!-- -->
-- 🌱 I’m currently learning about front-end technologies.
+- 🌱 I’m currently learning about front-end technologies, specially React.
 - 👯 I’m looking to collaborate on front-end projects.
 - ⚡ Fun fact: Even though it sounds like a girl's name, my friends call me Emma.